jraby/1brc/README.md

 One clear goal is to avoid allocation and copies in most of these steps.

 At first I was focussing on single thread performance since I expected to be able to parallelize this workload without too much effort by having a goroutine find valid chunks of data in the input file and send them to some worker goroutine that would independently do the parsing and accumulate the stats.
 Then merge the results.

 ## Input reading and splitting 1

 I tried various approaches to reduce the number of allocation and string copies.

 first attempt:
-- mmap the input file
+- mmap the input file with [exp.mmap](https://pkg.go.dev/golang.org/x/exp/mmap) and an `io.SectionReader` covering the whole file.
+- keep using `scanner.Scan()` to find new lines (`ScanLines`)
 - work with `scanner.Bytes` to avoid allocation
 - use `bytes.IndexByte` to locate the `;`
 - use `unsafe.String` and `unsafe.SliceData` to create a temporaty string for the measurement without allocating, and pass that to `strconv.ParseFloat`

-This takes the total time down to:
+This takes the total time down to 38s on ryzen 9 7900.
-- 40s on i7-7700
-- 38s on ryzen 9 7900

 The code can be found [here](https://github.com/jraby/1brc/blob/main/internal/brc/reduced_allocs.go#L28-L72), run with `make runner.reduced-allocs`.